Filter Quotient Model Structures: Introduction

 \subsection{Acknowledgment}

 I would like to thank Gabin Kolly and Kathryn Hess for many helpful discussions in the context of the Bachelor project of Gabin Kolly at EPFL.
 I would also like to thank Emily Riehl for many useful discussions.
-Finally, I am also grateful to the Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.
+Moreover, I am also grateful to the Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.
 I am also grateful to the Hausdorff Research Institute for Mathematics in Bonn, Germany, for organizing the trimester ``Prospects of Formal Mathematics,'' funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC-2047/1 – 390685813, which resulted in many fruitful interactions and relevant conversations regarding foundation and type theory.
+Additionally, I am grateful to George Raptis for helpful comments and, in particular, suggesting \cite{raptisrosicky2018smallpresentations} as a relevant source.
+Finally, I would like to thank the anonymous referees for their careful reading and many helpful comments that improved the presentation and in particular the introduction of this work.